 The strategic planning failure rates leave you in a tough spot.

-One reason for such failure is you hire Strategic Planning Imposters.
+One reason for such failure is poor Strategic Planning process

-But the imposters are easily exposed.
+There are good strategic planning facilitators out there, but many clients inform us that there are also imposters.
 Can they reference the top strategic texts from the past 2,500 years?
 Have they taught strategy at the graduate level?
 Have they published in strategic journals?

 Imposters give good meeting but bad strategy.